Scale3-Labs/langtrace-recipes/langtrace-features/datasets/datasets.md

 ## Working with Datasets on Langtrace

-Datasets are the backbone of evuluations.
-In order to run evaluations in Langtrace you must first crete a dataset.
+Datasets are crucial for evaluations.
+To run evaluations in Langtrace, you must first create a dataset.

 ### 1. Login into Langtrace.ai and create a dataset